Denise Newlove

 Denise Marie Newlove (born 2 February 1973) is a former Scottish international cricketer.
-Born in Patea, a small town in the Taranaki region of New Zealand, she debuted for the Scottish national side in June 2000.
+Born in Pātea, a small town in the Taranaki region of New Zealand, she debuted for the Scottish national side in June 2000.
 Newlove's One Day International (ODI) debut came the following year, at the 2001 European Championship.
 The tournament was Scotland's first at ODI level, and Newlove played in all three of her team's matches, against England, Ireland, and the Netherlands.
 She scored only a single runs from three innings, in what were her only international appearances.